Managing the Risks of Digital Transformation

 To move quickly and aggressively toward adoption or move more slowly and conservatively is an individual choice each organization must make.
 However, there are traits associated with those companies that aggressively pursue digital transformation.
 One report by Deloitte states that companies must adopt both a “digital mindset” and the right degree of capital investment to enable a successful transformation.
 In these companies, executives tend to engage early and overhaul the organization across the board, including staff, skillsets and operations.
 The results speak for themselves in that 83% of companies with “risk-savvy” executives report being on track or ahead of schedule on digital transformation compared to 57% of other companies.

-Habits for Successful Digital Transformation
+Risk Management Techniques and Habits for Successful Digital Transformation

 In their 22nd Annual Global CEO Survey, PwC found that there were specific executive habits used to undertake a successful transformation.
 These include: